nwg-piotr/azote/README.md

 The program has not yet been tested with other WMs.

+### X11 / feh notice

+Due to feh limitations, the background color picker won't be available.
+You'll also be unable to select different mode ("tile", "center", "scale", "seamless") for certain displays.
+The list of modes varies from what you see in Sway ("stretch", "fit", "fill", "center", "tile").

 ## Code status

 Alpha.
 The first public release coming soon.